fwsGonzo/gamebro/POSTERITY.md

 During instruction decoding the CPU reads one opcode from memory, during which time a hardware tick occurs.
 This is the case for all memory reads during instruction execution.
 This means that hardware ticks can occur mid-instruction for *all* non-trivial instructions.
 Some games rely on this timing-accurate behavior.

 An HDMA operation operates on a block of 16 bytes at a time.
 This operation happens once during each H-blank...?

+HDMA source and destination registers should always return 0xFF when read.

+Interrupts are only executed for IE & IF (anded together).
+When executing an interrupt the CPU disables IME with no delay.
+Interrupts have priorities, with V-blank being the highest and so must be run first.
+The next interrupt can only run after IME is on again after IE instruction + a delay tick.

+If you are creating a timing-accurate emulator you have to keep in mind that the CB opcode is not an instruction.
+It is an atomic read that LEADS to the actual instructions.
+If you execute a hardware tick between those bytes it could lead to a very subtle bug.
+For example an interrupt could end up executing and then returning into the middle of the two-byte opcode, or pass it altogether without executing it.